doddsy2018/arduino_air_core/README.md

 # arduino_air_core
-Driving air core stepper with Arduino
+Driving an air core stepper with Arduino